tavareshugo/R-intro-Cambridge-SysBio/README.md

-# Introduction to R course for Part III Systems Biology course
+# Introduction to R - Part III Systems Biology

 This is a general introduction to R for data analysis.